handsontable/hyperformula/README.md

 ## Installation

-Note: make sure, that you use a recent (at least 10.x) version of node js.
-We observed a significant performance drop even in some 8.x versions.
+Note: make sure to use a recent (at least 10.x) version of node js.
+We have observed a significant performance drop even in some 8.x versions.

 Install yarn: